THICKNESS PLANERS: Tips for Choosing & Maintaining This Exceptional Woodworking Tool

 You can solve this problem by mechanically removing shavings with a vacuum system connected to your planer, but there’s a better option.
 DEWALT offered the first major improvement to have appeared in benchtop thickness planer design in a long time.
 In addition to a three-blade cutterhead (typical machines have only two), and dual-speed operation, their DW735 includes an on-board fan that aggressively draws shavings away from the wood.
 Clog-ups are virtually impossible.
 I know from several planing jobs that the power of this fan-assisted system is more than enough to propel planer debris through a 6-foot long flexible hose connected to a cloth-topped waste can.
 I have my own DW735 connected to a vacuum system that draws in the shavings even more positively.

-At the moment, the DW735 is the best benchtop thickness planer I’ve ever used and it’s been this way for a while.
+At the moment, the DW735 is one of the best benchtop thickness planers I’ve ever used and it’s been this way for a while.
 It also doesn’t look like any other power tool manufacturer is taking a run at beating the quality of the DW735.
 There are many other very nice benchtop thickness planers out there, but none are quite as nice as this one in my experience.

 Click above to watch a video I made a while back about how I keep my DW735 running sweetly.
 The same advice applies to all benchtop thickness planers.
 Video transcript below so you can study more effectively.